hardcoverapp/hardcover-docs/DEVELOPERS.md

 The root language should **not** be changed from English.
 To add a new language see [Starlight - Configure i18n](https://starlight.astro.build/guides/i18n/#configure-i18n).

+When adding a new language you should also update the existing translations in the astro config file to include the new language.

 ### How do I add a translation for an existing language?

 Once a language has been added to the astro config file you can create a new file in the `src/content/docs/` directory